-- MPTN (SNA over TCP/IP)
+- MPTN (SNA over TCP/IP) a Rumba Router link type

 - TN5250

-- LAN Gateway
+- LAN gateway

-Using a LAN Gateway connection, the LAN is connected first to a gateway; usually for protocol conversion.
+Using a LAN gateway connection, the LAN is connected first to a gateway, usually for protocol conversion.
 IPX and NetBIOS are two examples of protocols that require gateways, because neither are native to normal host environments.
-An example of this connection type is:
+An example of this connection type is Microsoft SNA Server.

-Microsoft SNA Server